sudohainguyen/sudohainguyen.github.io/_posts/2023-01-15-beyond-feature-store.md

 Consequently, the team can have more capable of focusing on other critical parts.
 For example:

 1. Data governance: more well-organized data from feature store helps the organization to keep track of data access and permissions, including the ability to enforce security and privacy policies.
-2. Business analysis: by pruning time-consuming tasks, there will be more room for conducting analysis in deep with less distraction of engineering stuff.
+2. Business analysis: by pruning time-consuming tasks, there will be more room for conducting analysis in deep with less distraction from engineering stuff.
-3. Pipeline optimization: With the independence of feature store, we can less care where we have to produce clean data to fit into feature engineering pipeline.
-There are always more room for optimization in deep to save operational and computational cost by pursuing better data engineering practices (data lakehouse, query engine, etc..) to serve the data in more efficient way.
+3. Pipeline optimization: With the independence of feature store, we can less care where we have to produce clean data to fit into feature engineering pipelines.
+There is always more room for optimization in deep to save operational and computational costs by pursuing better data engineering practices (data lakehouse, query engine, etc..) to serve the data in a more efficient way.

 ## The state
-Thanks to the promissing functionalities feature stores provide, it is gaining attraction from organizations to implement into their ML system, but most of the time there is still a struggle that stakeholders find hard to start implementing the component.
+Thanks to the promising functionalities feature stores provide, it is gaining attraction from organizations to implement into their ML system, but most of the time there is still a struggle that stakeholders find hard to start implementing the component.

-Various of new concepts to get familiar for both managers and team members, in order to finalize a true north to follow.
+Various new concepts to get familiar for both managers and team members, in order to finalize a true north to follow.
 More collaboration will be also required, based on the new concepts, to make things work smoothly.
-For example, features name convention have to be defined consistently by everyone, this helps others quickly catch up the previous works.
+For example, features name conventions have to be defined consistently by everyone, this helps others quickly catch up with the previous works.
 Another pain point of feature store is that it is not possible to track the lineage of any derived features and the quality of the output vector.

 ## Conclusion

 To summarize, we all agreed that feature store is necessary but we desire more from it, which are usability, comprehensibility and reliability.
-As of now, this still needs to be involved by a lot of manual works.
+As of now, this still needs to be involved a lot of manual work.

-However in the last few months, there has been a significant evolution to grow into a Feature Engineering Platform or in short, feature platform.
-In part two, we will look at the resolution it has to resolve above concerns.
+However, in the last few months, there has been a significant evolution of feature store to grow into a Feature Engineering Platform, or in short, Feature Platform.
+In part two, we will look at the resolution it has to resolve the above concerns.